-College Connect is a family-based college access and success program that launched in Spring 2008.
-Each year, the program recruits (25) 4-year college-bound high school juniors living, or attending school, in the Mission and Excelsior Districts of San Francisco who are first generation to attend college.
-We strive to help our students understand the value of their education through workshops on educational equity.
-Beyond our students’ college graduations, we want them to understand how they can use their education to bring positive change to their communities.
+College Connect is a family-based college access and success program that works with 25 4-year college-bound high school juniors living, or attending school, in the Mission and Excelsior Districts of San Francisco who will be the first in their family to attend college.

 - Personal statement and scholarship application coaching

 - Assistance with obtaining financial assistance

 - Guidance on choosing the best college that meets their personal and academic needs